Raidriar796/yt-dlp-Updater/README.md

 ## Why does a terminal appear everytime Resonite starts?

 yt-dlp has an embedded python runtime which always opens a terminal when called upon through this mod.
 A modified version of yt-dlp would be needed to not have a terminal open.

+## How do I go back to the yt-dlp version released with Resonite?

+The mod currently has no mechanism to rollback to the version released with Resonite, as it's periodically updated and I'd rather avoid hard coding a specific version of yt-dlp into the mod.
+There's 2 ways you can manually downgrade:
+1. Change the "Custom update version" to the specific version that's released with Resonite at the time
+2. Delete the yt-dlp.exe and validate files with Steam.

+## Why isn't this part of Resonite?

+This mod is updating yt-dlp in a way that likely would not be implemented officially.
+Beyond just issues with implementation, this also sets up Resonite with an additional update mechanism that's outside of Resonite's control and as such can lead to issues with education/business use cases or introduce unforeseen bugs/breakage.

+This mod is intended for people who'd like to have potentially better video compatibility at the risk of introducing new issues.